uva-slpl/nlp2/index.md

 layout: main
 ---

-This is the main page of the course *Natural Language Processing II* offered at the [University of Amsterdam][UvA].
+This is the main page of the course *Natural Language Processing 2* offered at the [University of Amsterdam][UvA].

 # Content